 The marijuana industry is no longer just a niche market.
 It is expanding exponentially and is moving quickly to center stage in mainstream media and courts around the country.
 Attitudes are quickly changing.
 In a recent poll, more Americans cited alcohol and cigarettes as more dangerous than marijuana.

 As more Americans embrace the proliferation of cannabis and as legislation becomes more inclusive and less punitive, job opportunities will continue to expand.
 The industry is expected to garner billions of dollars in the next few years, a trend that means well-paid positions and the chance for advancement in an up and coming market.
-In fact, estimates suggest that there may be 467,000 new jobs generated by the marijuana industry by 2022.

 Nationally, the market will bring in billions, and experts agree that as investment opportunities open up, there will be room for expansion and continued growth.
 Cannabis may be just the field you need to enliven your career and take your skills to the next level.